jbmagination/chickchickBOOM/README.md

 * `ccb_screenshots.zip`
 * `ccb_artworks.zip`
 * MiS: Indie Games rewards (those are on my Indie Games mirror, available [here](https://snowdriftindie.jbmagination.com/) under the full version!)

+## Custom Additions
+* `index.html` This will allow the game to actually... y'know, run.
+The `index.php` would work but it uses *severely* outdated PHP functions.
+* `otherfiles/` is a folder with things that I think should be archived here, but aren't actually used currently by the website.

 ## Progress
 The site itself should be fully functional and working.
 However, the main problem is getting the site to actually work without being hosted locally.